ethanstockbridge/ECSE-4961/Project 3/README.md

 The graphs show that IOPS increases slightly as the latnecy is increased for both graphs.

 ### Conclusion
 Based off the testing performed on the memory and storage devices, there is a clear performance difference in reading versus writing intensity, data access size, and throughput versus latency.
+As we discussed in calss, as the memory/storage access queue depth increases, the memory/storage devices will achieve higher resource utilization and higher throughput, but the latency will be longer.